 It may surprise you to hear that there are no poisonous snakes.
 A poison is a substance that is touched, inhaled or ingested.
 There are many venomous snake species; a venom is injected.

 The only venomous snake found at the park is the prairie rattlesnake.
 Venomous snakes possess this special adaptation not for defense, but for killing their prey.
-As such, venomous snakes are uniterested in humans.
-They are ambush predators; waiting for a prey animal, such as a small rodent, to cross their path to strike and envenomate.
+As such, venomous snakes are uninterested in humans.
+They are ambush predators, waiting for a prey animal, such as a small rodent, to cross their path to strike and envenomate.
 This kills the prey so the snake can eat at its leisure.

 Rattlesnakes are members of the pit viper family.
 This name derives from the pits between their eyes and nostrils.
 These pits house special organs which allow the snake to sense via infrared, aiding it to find prey.
 If you do see a rattlesnake, it is likely coiled waiting for prey (not you) to cross its path.

 Unlike their venom, the rattle of a rattlesnake is for defence.
 It is the snake's way of saying "I am here, I am scared, and I could be dangerous - so leave me alone!"
 This is such an effective defence that other snakes will mimic the rattle by shaking their tail in dry brush or hissing.
 Sometimes the prairie rattlesnake will not give this alarm call, but rely on its camouflage to remain hidden.

 A Common Sight